All Products

 Web Application Firewall:Protected objects and protected object groups

-Protected objects and protected object groups are units for which protection rules take effect.
-You can associate protected objects or protected object groups with protection templates to implement Web Application Firewall (WAF) protection.
+Protected objects and protected object groups are units to which protection rules apply.
+You can associate a protected object or a protected object group with a protection template to enable Web Application Firewall (WAF) protection.
 This topic describes how to add and manage protected objects and protected object groups.

 Background information